This post may contain affiliate links. If you click through and make a purchase, I may earn a small commission at no extra cost to you.

-Here is your ultimate checklist for first-time moms!
-Click here to download your copy.
+It’s the ultimate checklist for first-time moms!
+Click here to download your first time mom checklist pdf.

-It’s so overwhelming!
+It’s overwhelming.
 Being a first-time mom was one of the most stressful times of my life.
-I remember worrying if my baby would like me, if I’d know what she wanted, if I would wake up when she needed me.
-There is so much to stress over and there is so much information being given to you.
+I remember worrying if my baby would like me or if I’d know what she wanted or if I would wake up when she needed me.
+There is so much to stress over and so much information out there to sort through.

-And, you know, we do it to ourselves a little bit.
-We sign up for every pregnancy forum and join moms groups, and we look through the magazines at the OB’s office, sometimes we subscribe.
-It’s complete information overload and it’s hard to know exactly what information to follow.
+And we do it to ourselves too.
+We sign up for every pregnancy forum and join moms groups, and look through the magazines at the OB’s office, sometimes we subscribe.
+It’s complete information overload and it’s hard to know exactly what to follow.

 Avoid the Overwhelm

 Here are some ways to simplify the information you’re getting as a first time mom:

 Be Sparing and Shop Smart!